cagov/caldata-mdsa-training/docs/code/devops.md

 Option 2:

-- Install GitHub Desktop which also provides support for working with Azure Repos
+- Install [Github Desktop](https://github.com/apps/desktop) which also provides support for working with Azure Repos
 - This option may need an installation of GCM though we haven't tested it.
 If so, follow the steps above depending on your machine.

 #### Steps to clone the repo